DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 and skill‑based values—what we call “low culture”—over the unsustainable
 pursuit of elite luxury.
 This is Aspirational Thrift, where status comes from what you can contribute, not what you can consume.
-It is the cultural expression of a healthy Family Protocol, which values being and creating over performing and extracting.
+It is the cultural expression of a healthy Kin Protocol, which values being and creating over performing and extracting.

 System Integration: